lyze/xetex-js/README.md

 *   `xetex/xelatex.fmt` a TeX memory dump that needs to be available in order to compile garden variety LaTeX documents.
-*   `texlive.lst` a manifest file that lists all of the usable files in the TeX Live distribution.
+*   `texlive.lst` a manifest file that lists all of the usable files in the TeX Live (basic) distribution.
 The example uses this manifest file to create a virtual filesystem environment that is necessary to compile LaTeX documents.

 ## Running the example

+The example uses the TeX Live basic distribution.
+An internet connection is required to download it.

+0.  `npm install`
 1.  `make texlive.lst`
 2.   `npm start`
-3.   ???
-4. Visit `example/index.html`.
+3. Visit `example/index.html`.

 ## Porting notes